Pinnacle Awards – FAQ

 How are winners notified and recognized?

-Award-winning entries will be notified in May 2020 and recognized at the Pinnacle Awards Gala on June 4, 2020.
+Award-winning entries are typically notified in May following the evaluation of all submissions and are recognized at the Pinnacle Awards Gala held in June.
+Watch for details.